francisco-camargo/docker-build-images/README.md

 On a Windows machine using WSL with Docker running, I found volumes in `\\wsl.localhost\docker-desktop-data\mnt\wslg\distro\data\docker\volumes`, but you may have took look around as there are varied [possibilities](https://stackoverflow.com/questions/43181654/locating-data-volumes-in-docker-desktop-windows).

+If you are on Mac; Docker works on a Linux VM, so whatever address `docker volume inspect` gives you, it is an address within that VM; you will not find it in your Mac directory.

 Let's map the volume in the host machine to a location in the container of interest, we do this with the `-v` option

 `docker run -d -p <host port>:<container port> -v <volume>:<container folder> <container name>`